 David Kiel: We’ve always been interested in camping, hiking and occasional short backpacking trips.
 But as we got older, the ground got harder, so we kept graduating, first from tents, to tent campers and finally to travel trailers.
 Our last trailer was a 25-footer.
 In late 2011, I “transitioned” from the Navy after 29 years and we took a month-long vacation to southern Utah.
 There the limitations of travel trailers quickly became obvious.
 We missed a lot of great locations due to the constraints of trailers.
 The end of Hole-in-the-Rock Road was never reached.
 The great hikes and boondock sites out the road could only be explored in the day since we had to drive back to Escalante to camp at the state park.
 Our original perception of truck campers was the large top-heavy behemoths.
 But then we began to see these neat little pop-up truck campers going everywhere.
 That hooked us.
 When we got back, we sold our travel trailer, did our research, and bought a custom-made Phoenix pop-up truck camper we call the “Kiel Hauler.”
 We never looked back and still love it and the freedom it affords us.

-TCA: Can you tell us about your Phoenix pop-up camper and why you chose that particular make and model?
+Can you tell us about your Phoenix Pop-up Camper and why you chose that particular make and model?

 David Kiel: We visited the three major manufactures of quality built small pop-ups that would fit on our standard bed Tundra: Outfitter, Hallmark and Phoenix in Denver, and the closest dealer of Four Wheel Campers in North Carolina.
 We live in the heart of Washington DC.
 The real deciding factor was the total customization that Robby and Cari provide at Phoenix.
 After a lot of consultation, they made exactly what we asked for.